Skip to main content

 Register Your Interest

 Non-binding registration.
 Provide electricity data and affected period.
-Receive the DRA Memorandum with full legal analysis.
+Receive the Projekt Datorhall Memorandum with full legal analysis.

 3